gnthackray1978/GoogleSignIn/README.md

 React/Redux Project that creates google login button.

-clientid & scriptid to be added to the reducer
+clientid & scriptid to be added as default values in reducer

 build it with parcel public/main.html